A sweet corn salad with Mexican style.

 - If using fresh corn, remove the husks and, using a sharp knife, slice the corn kernels from the cobs by placing each ear upright in a bowl.
 Discard cobs.
 If using frozen corn, thaw according to package directions and pat dry.

-- Whisk together the mayonnaise, chili powder, the juice of one lime, and shallot.
+- In a small mixing bowl, whisk together the mayonnaise, chili powder, the juice of one lime, garlic, and shallot.
 Add to the corn and stir to combine.

 - Crumble the cotija cheese all over the salad, reserving a bit for garnish.
 Add the tomatoes and cilantro.
 Stir to combine.